Irina Dvorovenko: Early life

-Dvorovenko was born in Kyiv, Ukraine during the Soviet period.
+Dvorovenko was born in Kiev, Ukrainian SSR, Soviet Union (now Kyiv, Ukraine) and is Ukrainian-American.
 Her parents are dancers.
 She started with gymnastics before entering the Kyiv Ballet School at the age of ten.

 Career

 Ballet

 In 1990, Dvorovenko joined the National Opera and Ballet Theatre of Kyiv as a soloist, and was promoted to principal dancer in 1992.
 When she was touring with the company, she and her colleagues decided to bring as much food back home as possible.

 In 1996, Dvorovenko joined the American Ballet Theatre, and was promoted to soloist the following year.
 She became a principal dancer in 2000.
 She had danced many lead roles at the company, including Odette/Odile in Swan Lake, Aurora in The Sleeping Beauty and Kitri in Don Quixote.

 In May 2013, Dvorovenko retired from ABT following a performance as Tatiana in Onegin, with Cory Stearns as the title role.
 She planned to perform as a guest artist.

 Dvorovenko now coaches younger dancers at ABT along with her husband, Maxim Beloserkovsky.
 Dancers they coached include Skylar Brandt, for her debut as the title role in Giselle.
 She also runs a ballet intensive with Beloserkovsky.